WHY: Description and Objectives

 - Course time: Typically

-09:30-11:30or09:30-10:45/14:00-15:15 - Office Hour: Typically an hour in person just after the class or online by reservation with email.
+09:30-11:30once a week for graduate or09:30-10:45/14:00-15:15twice a week for undergrad. - Office Hour: Typically an hour in person just after the class or online by reservation with email.

 Grading

-Adopting bonus points system, curving will only be applied in a very few cases.
+Bonus points system, curving will only be applied in a very few cases.

 40% Homework + 15% 1st Exam + 20% 2nd Exam + 25% Final Project/Paper

-HOW: Syllabus
+HOW: Schedule

 - Week 01: Intro & Logic Basics & structural induction

-- Week 02: Untyped Lambda-calculus & Church Rosser
+- Week 02: Untyped Lambda-calculus & Church-Rosser

 - Week 03: STLC & Curry Howard in IPL & weak normalization thm